-The ADN2870 has a latched active high monitoring alarm (FAIL).
-The FAIL alarm output is an open drain in conformance to SFP MSA specification requirements.
+The ADN2872 has a latched active high monitoring alarm (FAIL).
+The FAIL alarm output is an open drain in conformance with SFP MSA specification requirements.

-The ADN2870 has a three-fold alarm system that recognizes:
+The ADN2872 has a three-fold alarm system that covers:

-- Use of a bias current higher than expected, most likely as a result of laser aging. - Out-of-bounds average voltage at the MPD input, indicating an excessive amount of laser power or a broken loop. - Undervoltage in IBIAS pin (laser diode cathode) that increases laser power.
+- Use of a bias current higher than expected, likely as a result of laser aging. - Out-of-bounds average voltage at the monitor photodiode (MPD) input, indicating an excessive amount of laser power or a broken loop. - Undervoltage in the IBIAS pin (laser diode cathode) that increases the laser power.